Skip to Content

 One of the things I love the most about this time of year are the traditions!

-At the dinner there were pumpkins on the serving table with cute little painted faces.
+At the Church dinner there were pumpkins on the serving table with cute little painted faces.
 Inside each pumpkin, was this heavenly (this was church after all) ground beef, rice, and mushroom casserole.

 The best part…we actually ATE the pumpkin!
 I’d never eaten pumpkin like “squash” with butter and seasonings.
 Man a day!
 Had I been missing out.